Vivica A. Fox: 2004–2019

 In the late 2000s and 2010s, Fox had supporting roles in films poorly received by critics, such as The Hard Corps (2006) alongside Jean-Claude Van Damme, Kickin' It Old Skool (2007) starring Jamie Kennedy, and Private Valentine: Blonde & Dangerous (2008) with Jessica Simpson.
 On television, she had guest starring roles on Law & Order, Drop Dead Diva, Melissa & Joey, Femme Fatales, and Raising Hope.
 As a regular, Fox starred in the syndicated sitcom Mr. Box Office alongside Bill Bellamy and Jon Lovitz.

 In 2012, she acted in the Nigerian action drama film Black November, starring Mickey Rourke, Kim Basinger, Akon, and Wyclef Jean.
 In 2013, Fox landed a part in the Christian sports drama, Home Run.
 The film had a limited release on April 19, in the United States and has grossed over $2.8 million.
 On the review aggregator Rotten Tomatoes, the film received 45% positive reviews from 11 critics.
 Fox also gave her voice to the direct-to-DVD animated film Scooby-Doo!
-Stage Fright.
+Stage Fright. and the animated series "Scooby Doo!
+Mystery Incorporated".
 In October 2013, she had a supporting role in the Christmas film So This Is Christmas, alongside Eric Roberts.
 In 2014, she participated in the acclaimed parodic TV film Sharknado 2: The Second One.
 Later that year, Fox starred in Mercenaries, alongside Kristanna Loken, Brigitte Nielsen, Cynthia Rothrock, Zoë Bell, and Nicole Bilderback.

 In 2015, she was cast as Cookie Lyon's sister for the second season of Empire.
 She was a recurring cast member as of the second season and was promoted to series regular for its sixth and final season.
 She acted in the comedy-drama, Chocolate City, alongside Robert Ri'chard, Michael Jai White, Carmen Electra.
 In the United States, the film was released in a limited release and through video on demand on May 22, 2015.
 Freestyle Releasing handled the theatrical release, with Paramount Home Entertainment handling the video on demand and home media release of the film.
 The film debuted on BET on June 10, 2015.
 Fox was in the crime action thriller The Good, the Bad, and the Dead, starring Johnny Messner, Dolph Lundgren, Danny Trejo, and Michael Paré.
 She also appeared in the film True to the Game, based on Teri Woods' novel of the same name.